 There was one important consideration from the start: to safeguard the strength and integrity of the storm surge barrier, drilling or otherwise altering the structure was forbidden.

-To make installation possible, Mammoet devised an innovative hanging system which could beclamped onto the barrier.
-It featured a pull-rod mechanism which allowed the TPP to be held securely in place.
+To make installation possible, Mammoet devised an innovative hanging system that could be clamped onto the barrier.
+It featured a pull-rod mechanism that allowed the TPP to be held securely in place.
 Mammoet’s installation method would use the receding tide: the TPP, on its barge, would move down with the natural tide movement until the hooks on the structure could slot into place, ready to be fastened securely onto the surge barrier with the pull-rod mechanism.

 Conditions on the water during the execution needed to be as still as possible.
-A combination of weather, lowest tidal difference and currents, meant that on a particular day in September, circumstances were right and the team were granted a 30 minute window to install the plant.
+A combination of weather, lowest tidal difference, and currents, meant that on a particular day in September, circumstances were right and the team was granted a 30-minute window to install the plant.
 To further improve conditions for the installation, the nearby surge barrier doors were closed or (partially) opened in a particular combination, to make sure the current would be as still as possible.

 At the right moment the turbine structure, mounted on SPMTs, was transported to the barrier on two coupled barges.
 The SPMTs maneuvered the TPP into the correct position as the receding tide then lowered the TPP onto its support mechanism.